DendrouLab/panpipes/docs/yaml_docs/pipeline_clustering_yml.md

    - <span class="parameter">method </span> `String`, Default: t-test_overestim_var<br>
         Options include: ‘logreg’, ‘t-test’, ‘wilcoxon’, ‘t-test_overestim_var’
    - <span class="parameter">mincels </span> `Integer`, Default: 10<br>
-       If the number of clusters contains less than the number of cells maker analysis is not necessary.
+       Minimal number of cells in a cluster.
+If the cluster contains less than this number of cells, the marker analysis won't be run.
    - <span class="parameter">pseudo_seurat </span> `Boolean`, Default: False<br>
    - <span class="parameter">minpct </span> `Float`, Default: 0.1<br>
       This parameter is mandatory if pseudo_seurat is set to True
    - <span class="parameter">threshuse </span> `Float`, Default: 0.25<br>
        This parameter is mandatory if pseudo_seurat is set to True
 ## Plot specifications
-Used to define which metadata columns are used in the visualisations
+Used to define which metadata columns are used in the visualizations
  - <span class="parameter">plotspecs:</span><br>
    - <span class="parameter">layers: </span><br>
      - <span class="parameter">rna </span> `String`, Default: logged_counts<br>